suixinsuo/olympus-protocol/docs/OlympusFund.md

       withoutRisk(msg.sender, address(this), address(this), amount, getPrice());
 ```
 #### &emsp;Description
-> Investor can use this function to request to withdraw his investment.(Note: The investment will be withdraw after the fund's manager execute the withdraw function.)
+> Request withdraw of specific amount of investment for an investor.(Note: The investment will be withdraw after the fund's manager execute the withdraw function.)

 #### &emsp;Parameters
-> amount: Amount is that you want to withdraw
+> amount: Amount of ETH the investor would like to withdraw.

 #### &emsp;Example code
 > The code below shows how to call this function with Web3.